 This is my girls’ favorite dish of all for Thanksgiving.
-In fact, we love our candied yams so much, sometimes with have this marshmallow version and a second pan of yams with brown sugar pecan streusel.
+In fact, we love our candied yams so much, sometimes we have this marshmallow version and a second pan of yams with brown sugar pecan streusel.
 Whichever way you bake ’em, this staple dish goes hand in hand with our fancied up stovetop stuffing and mom’s cranberry jello salad.

 What are Candied Yams?

 When I think of candied yams, I often think of cut up chunks or slices of yam or sweet potato, mixed with sugar, butter, and spices like ground cinnamon and ground ginger, and then baked into a caramelized dish.
 For this version of candied yams, we’ve mashed tender yams and then mixed them with maple syrup, brown sugar, vanilla, and butter – achieving that caramelized/candied taste without the extra cooking.
 I also find our mashed version more palatable!

 How Do You Cook Sweet Potatoes in the Microwave?

 Making baked potatoes and baked yams in the microwave is such a huge timesaver (and dish saver)!
 The skins do not crisp in the same way as when you bake the potatoes in the oven, but the inside tastes practically identical.
 Since we’re discarding the skins for this recipe, waste no time (or oven space) trying to cook these in the oven, and opt for this much quicker route.
 Even better, no need to peel the yams or take up oven or stovetop space!